SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 \end{aligned}
 $$

-The above stochastic control problem is definitely not easy to solve.
-Luckily we are standing on the shoulder of the giants :) Grossman & Zhou (1993) and Cvitanic & Karatzas (1994) solved the problem and derived the optiomal holding analytically.
+The abovementioned portfolio optimization is definitely not easy to solve.
+Luckily we are standing on the shoulder of the giants :) Grossman & Zhou (1993) and Cvitanic & Karatzas (1994) solved the problem and derived the optiomal holding in risky asset analytically.

 $$
 \begin{aligned}